dessn/abc/doc/index.rst

 ----

-To learn how the underlying models function, and specific details on the sorts of parameters and edges allowed, please see the documentation located at :py:mod:`dessn.model`.
+To learn how the underlying models function, and specific details on the sorts of parameters and edges allowed, please see the documentation located at :py:mod:`dessn.framework`.

 Utilities